-- You're applying to colleges with the Common Application, and/or
+#1: You're applying to colleges with the Common Application, and/or

-If neither of these scenarios applies to you, then you may be able to obtain an alternative fee waiver form.
-For instance, students who took the ACT and are applying to a non-Common Application school may need to find these other forms.

-Finally, if you have trouble obtaining any form at all, then you could simply fax or send your college a letter of request.
+If none of these scenarios applies to you, then you might be able to get an alternative fee waiver form.
+(For instance, students who took the ACT and are applying to a non-Common App and non-Coalition App school might need to find these other forms.)
+If you have trouble obtaining any form at all, you can simply fax, mail, or email your college a letter of request.

 Since there are a few different options, we'll break it down with instructions for each scenario, starting with students who apply through the Common Application.